 ‘That’s blackmail and you’re a smiling assassin.’

 ‘Good man.
 Get over to Amsterdam and sniff around, go to this de Vries and interview him and the girl, we’ll clear it for you.
-Not expecting anything, don’t push, make it a nice interview use your discretion but be careful of one thing.
+Don’t push, make it a nice interview, use your discretion but be careful of one thing.
 You did it well with Ms Sobel – promising things you could promise so I think you know this already but be very careful what you really can promise.
 If we can’t carry out what we promise or threaten, we lose big time, I can’t tell you enough how important this is.
-Never lie, never, not even to obtain a conviction because it will come unstuck.’
+Never ever lie to obtain a conviction because it will come unstuck.’

 ‘You’re interested in my sister, aren’t you?’ smiled Jenny A. A slight smile was on the corners of the mouth of Jan de Vries.